Finding Hope in the Attributes of God

 In Enjoying God, you'll journey with R. C. Sproul to discover the nature of God through his marvelous and often surprising attributes.
 In this warm, personal account, Dr. Sproul communicates deep wisdom of God as he shares his earnest, lifelong passion to know God and the profound hope he ultimately found in the attributes of God.
 He encourages each one of us to dig deep and seek the God who is alive, who is real, and who is love.

-R. C. Sproul was founder of Ligonier Ministries, an international Christian discipleship organization located near Orlando, Florida.
-He was also copastor of Saint Andrew's Chapel in Sanford, Florida, first president of Reformation Bible College, and executive editor of Tabletalk magazine.
-His radio program Renewing Your Mind is still broadcast daily on hundreds of radio stations around the world and can also be heard online.
-Dr. Sproul contributed dozens of articles to national evangelical publications, spoke at conferences, churches, and schools around the world, and wrote more than one hundred books, including The Holiness of God, Chosen by God, and Everyone's a Theologian.
+R. C. Sproul (1939-2017) was founder of Ligonier Ministries, an international Christian discipleship organization located near Orlando, Florida.
+He was also founding pastor of Saint Andrew's Chapel in Sanford, Florida, first president of Reformation Bible College, and executive editor of Tabletalk magazine.
+His radio program, Renewing Your Mind, is still broadcast daily on hundreds of radio stations around the world and can also be heard online.
+Dr. Sproul contributed dozens of articles to national evangelical publications, spoke at conferences, churches, colleges, and seminaries around the world, and wrote more than one hundred books, including The Holiness of God, Chosen by God, and Everyone's a Theologian.
 He also served as general editor of the Reformation Study Bible.
-Dr. Sproul went home to be with the Lord in 2017.

 Praise for Faith Alone